openstack-archive/fuel-docs/pages/release-notes/v7-0/new_features/templates_networking_rn.rst

 Networking templates support
 ++++++++++++++++++++++++++++

-Starting with Fuel 7.0 you can use networking templates.
+You can now use networking templates.
 Templates allow for more flexible network configurations and provide you with the following abilities: